TheSkykiller1/Escape-Game-Unity/README.md

 Escape_game_unity

-An escape game in VR made in Unity.
+An escape game in VR made with Unity.

 An Technological project for ESIEA.

-Autor:
+Author:
 	Arnaud Borio
-	William
+	William Thomas
 	Stephen Leroy
 	Lucien Cavillot